Gabriel-Xu/tjml-q1project/README.md

 # Crash Severity Prediction

-This repository contains a machine learning project to predict crash severity (crash, injury, or fatalities) using the "Crash Data" dataset from the Town of Cary, North Carolina.
-The project was completed as part of Dr. Yilmaz's Period 5 Machine Learning class by Gabriel Xu and Andrew Chen.

 ## Project Overview
 - **Dataset**: "Crash Data" from [data.gov](https://catalog.data.gov/dataset/crash-data) with 24,241 instances and 42 attributes.
 - **Goal**: Classify crash severity based on conditions like weather, road features, and vehicle types.